xpcosmos/modelo-fisico-mysql/README.md

 **Exploring the Database:**

-The `database` folder contains various SQL scripts that demonstrate different functionalities.
+The `database` folder contains various SQL scripts that demonstrate different functionalities and example of the used data.
 These scripts can be executed once you connect to the MySQL server on your VM.

 **Note:** You'll need to have a separate setup process for the VM and database (not included in this project) to connect and run the scripts.

 **Remember:**

-* Modify the project structure as needed to suit your organization preferences.
 * This project serves as a learning tool for personal development.